louisgrosse/CanadaFireSat-Model-CBM/README.md

 </table>

-**🗺️ Use Cases on large ROI:** We plot a large target area where a wildfire occurred in Québec in 2023, then the fire polygons corresponding to the wildfires then our model predictions across the region.
+**🗺️ Use Cases on large ROI:** We plot a large target area where a wildfire occurred in Québec in 2023, then the fire polygons corresponding to the wildfires, then our model predictions across the region.

 <p align="center">
   <img src="images/org-41355-new-date.png"/>